madeofpendletonwool/PinePods/README.md

     - [x] Clicking play buttons on a podcast while another is loading currently breaks things
     - [x] Pausing audio changes font color
     - [x] Login screen colors are wrong on first boot
-    - [ ] The queue works but currently does not remove podcasts after switching to a new one
-    - [ ] Starting a podcast results in audio bar being in phone mode on application version
-    - [ ] Themeing currently wrong on audio interaction control
     - [x] Themeing currently wrong on audio interaction control
     - [x] Starting a podcast results in audio bar being in phone mode on application version (This should be fixed.
 I load the check screensize method now further down the page.
 Which results in consistent width collection.)
+    - [x] Starting a podcast results in audio bar being in phone mode on application version
+    - [x] Adding a podcast with an emoji in the description currently appears to break it
     - [ ] The queue works but currently does not remove podcasts after switching to a new one
-    - [ ] Adding a podcast with an emoji in the description currently appears to break it
     - [ ] Resume is currently broken (it now works but it double plays an episode before resuming for some reason)
     - [ ] Search disappears after changing routes in the web version
     - [ ] Fix any additional browser playback bugs
     - [ ] Double and triple check all interactions to verify functionality
-    - [ ] Clicking new page while audio is playing restarts the podcast audio (This is confirmed a bug with flet.
-Waiting for fix)
  - [ ] Dockerize
      - [ ] Package into Container/Dockerfile
      - [ ] Pypods image in docker hub